 Beautiful paper flower lanterns light the restaurant interiors.

-Wooden sculptures, painting, and calligraphy can be found in various parts of the restaurant.
+Wooden sculptures, paintings, and calligraphy can be found in various parts of the restaurant.

 Check out some of the traditional vegan Buddhist temple dishes that the restaurant served our group during our visit.